TenshiRachel/AvianStat/README.md

 ### What is Avian Stat?

-Avian Stat is a data analytics application based on python that analyses plane crashes.
+Avian Stat is a data analytics application based on python that analyses graduate data.
+The purpose of this application is to help students choose the institution and course based on this analysis.

 ### Other functions